-When you want to get out of debt, it seems like a daunting task.
+When you want to achieve goals related to debt freedom, it seems like a daunting task.
 It’s easy to be intimidated by such a huge financial goal.
 Once you realize what you’re up against, you’re ready to give up on getting out of debt before you even start!

 My recommendation is that you take a deep breath, take a step back, and remember that it’s the small victories that win the war.